-- Should the Analytics module and the Analytics API give me idential data for the same date range?
+Should the Analytics module and the Analytics API give me identical data for the same date range?

 - The data is less than 3 days old.
 Analytics data less than 3 days old is provisional and subject to change at any time.